hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

 ::::::::::::::::::::::::::::::::::::: keypoints
 - "A range is a sequence of integers."
-- "An array holds a sequence of values."
+- "An array holds a non-negative number of values of the same type."
 - "Chapel arrays can start at any index, not just 0 or 1."
 - "You can index arrays with the `[]` brackets."
 ::::::::::::::::::::::::::::::::::::::::::::::::